LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
 Hello!
 I'm glad you're here.
 I am a dedicated software developer and data analyst based in Washington.
-I am excited to share my projects through this portfolio. <br />
+I am excited to share my projects through this portfolio.

 With a background in Biology, I returned to university to develop strong programming skills.
-My interest in software development is driven by my desire to tackle challenging problems in healthcare, science, and AI research. <br />
+My interest in software development is driven by my desire to tackle challenging problems in healthcare, science, and AI research.

 Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I'm enthusiastic about connecting with potential employers and collaborators who share my passions.